 Difficult to find out the bottleneck

 When a customer reports that a website gets stuck, it is difficult to quickly find out the bottleneck.
 Is the network between the user terminal and the server at fault?
 Is it a result of server overloading or high database pressure?
-Even though the cause is identified, it is still difficult to quickly identify the error in code.
+Even though the cause is identified, it is still difficult to quickly identify the error in the code.

 Difficult to get a clear picture of the architecture